OLMEC ART AT DUMBARTON OAKS

 The El-Amarna Tablets

-The El-Amarna tablets archive mostly diplomatic correspondence between the Egyptian [Kemet] administration and its representatives in Canaan and Amurru [=Amarna and capital Elam] during the New Kingdom.
-The letters were found in Egypt at the former capital of Akhetaten (Eighteenth dynasty).
+The El-Amarna tablets archive mostly diplomatic correspondence between the Egyptian administration of Kemet and its representatives in Canaan and Amurru [=Amarna and capital Elam] during the New Kingdom.
+The letters were found in Egypt, to be found again in Kemet at the former capital of Akhetaten (Eighteenth dynasty).

 The tablets have been scattered among museums: 202 or 203 are at the Vorderasiatisches Museum in Berlin; 80 in the British Museum; 49 or 50 at the Egyptian Museum in Cairo; seven at the Louvre; three at the Pushkin Museum; and one in the collection of the Oriental Institute in Chicago.
 Continue reading